judeter/AFO/README.md

 	- Create two optimization functions in the test function library.

 #### Minimal Attribute and method set.
 For an initial pass at an optimizer we consider a 2d optimizer.
+The optimize method is the virtual method that each subclass implementation.
+For now we consider that the optimize function will correctly set all of the class attributes.
+This can, and most likely will change as the project grows.

   - Attributes
     - Common Attributes